Elenchev/order-book-heatmap/README.md

 ## lib/BinanceOrderBook.js
 Limit order book implementation, which depends on `BinanceDataFeed.js`.
 Internal structures keep a live representation of the limit order book.
 The class also keeps track of all trades and calculates some simple statistics.
 Check out `examples/orderbook-example.js` to see how to use it.

-BinanceOrderBook.js provides a `getSnapshot` method, which is what the vosialization modules use in order to display all heatmaps & charts.
+BinanceOrderBook.js provides a `getSnapshot` method, which is what the visualization modules use in order to display all heatmaps & charts.

 ## lib/Tick.js
-Unfortunately Binance uses strings for all prices, volumes & quanitites, instead of just returning the number of ticks (int) representing the price.
+Unfortunately Binance uses strings for all prices, volumes & quantities, instead of just returning the number of ticks (int) representing the price.
 Simply using parseFloat introduces a lot of inaccuracies. `Tick.js` handles all this by allowing you to work with ticks instead of strings.
-It lets you parse, round, add, substract, increment, decrement, multiply and divide.
+It lets you parse, round, add, subtract, increment, decrement, multiply and divide.
 It also handles aggregation, if you want to use the same instance to work with ticks as well as steps (multiples of N ticks).

 ## src/Dashboard.js
 This class makes calls `lib/BinanceOrderBook.js` on regular intervals specified by the user, and uses the snapshot provided by it to render different visualizations.
 Some notable features: